AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/send-to-aem.md

 >[!INFO]
 >
-><span class="preview">**Example** When you first send an asset attached to a task, the task metadata maps to Experience Manager Assets or Assets Essentials as well as any mapped metadata from parent objects such as a project, portfolio, and program.</span>
+>**Example** When you first send an asset attached to a task, the task metadata maps to Experience Manager Assets or Assets Essentials as well as any mapped metadata from parent objects such as a project, portfolio, and program.

 ## Access requirements